panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 console.log(mySize instanceof Sizes) // logs true
 ```

 `Sizes` is a class that represents the enum.
-The enum values are static fields on the class, e.g. `static Small = new Season('small')`.
+The enum constants are static fields on the class, e.g. `static Small = new Season('small')`.

 Each instance of the `Sizes` class also has a private field `#value`, which represents the raw value of the enum.

 A nice benefit of the class-based enum is the ability to determine at runtime if the value is an enum using `instanceof` operation.
-For example `mySize instanceof Sizes` evaluates to `true` since `mySize` is an enum value.
+For example, `mySize instanceof Sizes` evaluates to `true` since `mySize` is an enum value.

-The class-based enum comparison happens based on object instances: and an object equals only to itself.
-That's why you always have to use the enum's values during assignments or comparisons:
+The class-based enum comparison is instance-based (rather primitive values in case of plain, frozen, or proxied enums):

 ```javascript
 class Sizes {